 1. Monitoring the water supply: Local environmental staff should be policing and inspecting watersheds on a regular basis.
 Environmental staff can include police, inspectors, laboratory technicians, lake crews, and foresters who work together to ensure the safety and quality of the ground water.

-2. Your local land use commissioners, such as zoning and planning boards, should be carefully reviewing any applications that could affect water supplies: For example, while you may want to have a big box store built in your town, care must be taken to protect wetlands and aquifers.
-Large expanses of impermeable surfaces (parking lots) divert storm water in such a way as to potentially harm nearby water supplies.
-In addition, gasoline, oils, and other chemicals may also be washed into the water supply.
+2. Your local land use commissioners, such as zoning and planning boards, should carefully review any applications that could affect water supplies: For example, while you may want to have a big box store built in your town, care must be taken to protect wetlands and aquifers.
+Large expanses of impermeable surfaces (parking lots) divert stormwater in such a way as to potentially harm nearby water sources.
+In addition, gasoline, oil and other chemicals may also be washed into the water supply.

-3. Stormwater treatment systems: Developers should always submit (to land commission boards) detailed storm water treatment systems to minimize any potential harm to water supplies.
+3. Stormwater treatment systems: Developers should always submit (to land commission boards) detailed plans for stormwater treatment systems to minimize any potential harm to water supplies.

 4. The creation of man-made wetlands: It often helps to support water supplies when wetlands must be diverted or removed, but it is important to remember that man-made wetlands can rarely do the job of wetlands that naturally occur.

-5. Buying and protecting watershed lands: The more protected land you have, the greater your town’s ability to have a healthy water supply.
+5. Buying and protecting watershed lands: The more protected land you have, the greater your town’s ability to maintain a healthy water supply.

 6. No dumping into storm drains.
+Never permit dumping into storm drains.
 Material that enters storm drains ends up directly in the watershed.

-7. Proper disposal of household hazardous waste and medications: While wastewater treatment plants continue to become more sophisticated, it is impossible at this time to filter out all chemicals and pharmaceuticals.
-Down the line, these chemicals and pharmaceuticals will end up to varying degrees in your drinking supply.
-Cities and towns that support proper disposal of chemicals and educational efforts for its residents usually will have a healthier water supply.
+7. Proper disposal of household hazardous waste and medications: While wastewater treatment plants become increasingly sophisticated, it is impossible to filter out all chemicals and pharmaceuticals.
+Down the line, these will end up to varying degrees in your drinking supply.
+Cities and towns that support proper disposal of chemicals and educational efforts for its residents tend to have a healthier water supply.
 Learn how to properly dispose of paint and medication.

-8. Maintenance of native vegetation along-side streams and wetlands: The vegetation acts as a natural buffer, reducing pollutants and preventing erosion.
+8. Maintenance of native vegetation alongside streams and wetlands: Maintain native local vegetation, which acts as a natural buffer, reducing pollutants and preventing erosion.

 Keep in mind that you are a big part of whether your city or town has a clean and abundant water supply.
 Increased awareness, education, and participation in your local government are the keys.